dekobon/product-record-ingestor-exercise/DESIGN.md

 populate all values.
 However, this does come with the risk of having to handle more potential null values downstream in the application.
 This is an aspect of the design, that I would give more thought to in a production application.

+### Further Improvements

+* Adding improved per-line error handling so that a single bad line does cause the application to exit
+* Adding a logging system like logback that supports SLF4J
+* Adding a proper CLI help system
+* Improving performance for per-line substring parsing - currently there are multiple reads of the same byte buffer per line
+* Allow for configurable character buffer sizes for `BufferedReader` in order to better tune performance
+* Better refine benchmark so that it isn't including `toString()` operations